Lakota Squash: A Vine With A Rich History

 Harvesting and Storing

 The Lakota squash matures within 85-100 days.
 It can take as long as 140 days to reach maturity on the vine in some regions.
 But how do you know if it’s mature and ready to harvest?
 Press a fingernail into the hard skin.
 If it leaves a dent or mark in the skin or exposes flesh, it is not ready.
-You can also knock on the hard shell, you want a hollow sound and no soft spots.
+You can also knock on the hard shell; you want a hollow sound and no soft spots.
+The process is similar to how one harvests butternut squash, although, with Lakota squash, you’ll want that lovely variegated coloring.

 For long-term storage, you will want to locate the cured Lakota squash in a cool, dark, dry area.
 They will last for 6 months, and you will want to check for any soft spots, rot, or decay.